ErickShepherd/cosmic_crunch/README.md

 ```
 python convert_files.py --help
-usage: convert_files.py [-h] path [path ...]
+usage: convert_files.py [-h] [--logfile LOGFILE] [--processes PROCESSES]
+                        path [path ...]

 A script to create inplace copies of COSMIC ASCII gzip-compressed data files
 in netCDF4 format.

 positional arguments:
-  path        The path to one or more COSMIC ASCII gzip-compressed data files
+  path                  The path to one or more COSMIC ASCII gzip-compressed
-              or directories containing them.
-If one or more directories are
+                        data files or directories containing them.
+If one or
-              given, they will be crawled recursively.
+                        more directories are given, they will be crawled
+                        recursively.

 optional arguments:
   -h, --help            show this help message and exit
+  --logfile LOGFILE     A custom name to use for the log file.
+Overrides the
+                        default "convert_files.py.log".
+  --processes PROCESSES
+                        The number of processes to use in the multiprocessing
+                        pool.
+Defaults to 1.
 ```

+As explained in the `--help` message, there are also a few other optional flags.

+* `--logfile` overrides the name of the logfile.
+* `--processes` overrides the default number of processes used in the `multiprocessing.Pool`.